Health, Aging, and Long-Term Care Planning for Florida Retirees

 Provider access and wait time differences

 Access can vary by county, especially for memory care and skilled care.
-Waitlists can force faster decisions than expected.
+Waitlists can force the need for fast adjustments.
 Identify backup facilities and backup locations ahead of time.

 Health, Aging, and Long-Term Care Planning FAQs